vierge-noire/cakephp-fixture-factories/docs/migrator.md

 ```

 If you ever switched to a branch with different migrations, the `Migrator` will automatically drop the tables where needed, and re-run the migrations.
 Switching branches therefore
-does not require any manipulation on your side.
+does not require any intervention on your side.

 ### Next